X

 Vera’s favorite things to grow

-“If I could only grow one thing it would be lettuce because it’s easy, grows fast and tastes so much sweeter fresh from the garden.
+“If I could only grow one thing, it would be lettuce because it’s easy, grows fast, and tastes so much sweeter fresh from the garden.
 Generally, I like to grow vegetables that are better when eaten absolutely fresh – sugar snap peas, sweet corn, and asparagus.

-Like most gardeners I love tomatoes but in our climate, they are very susceptible to blight so I am always on the lookout for resistant varieties.
-This year I’m trialing 5 supposedly resistant varieties that I have not grown before – fingers crossed some of them will be keepers!”
+Like most gardeners, I love tomatoes, but in our climate, they are very susceptible to blight, so I am always on the lookout for resistant varieties.
+This year I’m trialing 5 supposedly resistant varieties that I have not grown before – fingers crossed, some of them will be keepers!”

-Inspiring Gardener: Vera Greutink’s harvests through the seasons
+Harvests through the seasons

 How the idea for the book “Edible Paradise” came about

 “I started writing about edible gardening for various magazines about ten years ago.
-Writing a book was the natural next step but I only wanted to do it when I had enough to say that I felt hadn’t been said and done before.
+Writing a book was the natural next step, but I only wanted to do it when I had enough to say that I felt hadn’t been said and done before.
 I wanted to create a book that would empower beginning gardeners and inspire experienced gardeners to try something new.

 “A reader once said to me: ‘You take the stress out of gardening,’ and that’s exactly what I hoped to accomplish with my book – demystify gardening and permaculture techniques and make it all approachable and fun.”